-Even when camping out I like to pack one dress, for several reasons.
-There’s usually at least one restaurant or hotel stop where it’s refreshing to dress up for a change, and I organize “Black-tie” Bush dinners just to break up the routine (giving men the option of simply adding a black bow tie to their casual wear.)
+I always pack one long black travel dress.
 On the luxurious trains of South Africa, and in the hotels of Cape Town, travelers dress for dinner.
-The same dress with a jacket can be worn on your international flight.
+The same dress with a jacket or sweater can be worn on your international flight.
+Add this leopard top for black tie bush dinners.

-The tiny slim lights are excellent for finding your way in the dark.
-Many camps turn off power generator at night, and tents may be some distance from the toilet.
-These flashlights are also useful in a hotel room.
+Tiny slim lights are excellent for finding your way in the dark.
+Many camps turn off power at night, and rarely toilets can be a stroll in the bush.
+These flashlights are also useful in a hotel room, to not wake your roommate by switching on a lamp.
 Mag Instrument K3A106 Silver Mag-Lite…

 Hat with brim

 |Tilley Hat – Cool Mesh Lightweight Airflo Hat Khaki with Olive Underbrim (KHOL) LTM6||Pith helmets are hot, and you will do better to choose a hat that folds for packing.||

 Scala Wool Felt Crushable Safari Hat, The Wellington